Shiba Inu Golden Retriever Mix

 Shiba Inu is a fast trainee, so it is not difficult to train your dog; they quickly learn new things.
 You must know the three features of your Shiba Inu: they can be dominant, loud, and fast.
 These characteristics can make it difficult to keep other pets with these breeds.

-They are determined by nature, so sometimes the training will be challenging, and they start losing focus.
-Shiba Inu needs at least 40 to 60 minutes of exercise daily for their health and active personality.
-Ensure these activities are done in a safe and enclosed area; there are no holes in fences or open gates because these are expert escapes.
+This breed has a unique nature and behavior.
+People are determined by their nature.
+Shiba Inus have less learning ability, so their training is very hard, and they start losing focus.
+For their health and active personality, Shiba Inu needs at least 40 to 60 minutes of exercise daily.
+Ensure these activities are done in a safe and enclosed area with no holes in fences or open gates, because these are expert escapes.

 Shiba Inu Grooming